 Here are the major data sources for COVID-19 in United States K-12 schools.
-We’ve included annotations for all 50 states and the District of Columbia, as well as four national dashboards compiled by independent researchers.
-The federal government is not yet reporting data on COVID-19 in schools.
+We’ve included annotations for all 50 states and the District of Columbia, as well as national sources compiled by independent researchers.

 The page is split into two tables: national sources and state sources.
 Click on a row to see detailed annotations on that source.

 This resource will be updated monthly.
 The most recent update was January 8, 2022.

 State data availability

 - 31 states and the District of Columbia are reporting COVID-19 cases in K-12 schools, in some form

 - 10 states are reporting incomplete data on school outbreaks or cases in school-aged children